 Your first obligation is to seek medical attention.
 Any investigation of an explosion after that, however, is best left to the authorities – trained investigators who know how to analyze the scene of an investigation.
 Between local emergency services and insurance companies, there will be several parties involved in investigating any explosion incident.

-It depends on the circumstances of the explosion and the injuries you have suffered, you may be able to receive compensation for funeral expenses, current medical bills, future medical care, past and future pain, suffering, loss of enjoyment of living, inconvenience, emotional trauma, lost wages, future income, loss of consortium, and others.
+Depending on the circumstances of the fire or explosion and the types of damages incurred, you may be able to receive compensation for funeral expenses, current medical bills, future medical care, past and future pain, suffering, loss of enjoyment of living, inconvenience, emotional trauma, lost wages, future income, loss of consortium, and others.
+The types of things that you can claim as damages include:

 CONTACT AN EXPLOSION INJURY ATTORNEY AT BURG SIMPSON NOW